The NIH Almanac

 Intramural Research Program

-The NIAMS Intramural Research Program (IRP) consists of 18 main components: Office of the Scientific Director, Office of the Clinical Director, Autoimmunity Branch, Cartilage Biology and Orthopaedics Branch, Clinical Trials and Outcomes Branch, Community Research and Care Branch, Laboratory of Molecular Immunogenetics, Laboratory of Muscle Stem Cells and Gene Regulation, Laboratory of Oral Connective Tissue Biology, Laboratory of Skin Biology, Laboratory of Stem Cell Biology, Laboratory of Structural Biology Research, Molecular Immunology and Inflammation Branch, Office of Science and Technology, Pediatric Translational Research Branch, Protein Expression Laboratory, Rheumatology Fellowship and Training Branch, and Career Development and Outreach Branch.
+The NIAMS Intramural Research Program (IRP) consists of: Office of the Scientific Director, Office of the Clinical Director, Autoimmunity Branch, Clinical Trials and Outcomes Branch, Community Research and Care Branch, Laboratory of Molecular Immunogenetics, Laboratory of Muscle Stem Cells and Gene Regulation, Laboratory of Oral Connective Tissue Biology, Laboratory of Skin Biology, Laboratory of Structural Biology Research, Molecular Immunology and Inflammation Branch, Office of Science and Technology, Pediatric Translational Research Branch, Protein Expression Laboratory, Systemic Autoimmunity Branch, Rheumatology Fellowship and Training Branch, and the Career Development and Outreach Branch.

 The Clinical Trials and Outcomes Branch conducts research on the health outcomes of patients with rheumatic diseases and orthopaedic conditions.
 Studies focus on the development and testing of measures of health and disease, identification of predictors of good and poor health outcomes, examination of treatment effectiveness, and investigations of socioeconomic and ethnic disparities in health outcomes.

-The Community Research and Care Branch coordinates the NIAMS Community Health Center, a health information resource and medical center that carries out research and provides health care services to people affected by arthritis, lupus, and other rheumatic diseases.
-The center offers patient care with access to specialists, education programs, and referral to clinical investigations for the prevention and treatment of rheumatic diseases.
-It is located in Silver Spring, MD.
+The Community Research and Care Branch coordinates activities at the NIAMS Community Health Center, a health information resource and medical center that carries out research and provides health care services to people affected by arthritis, lupus, and other rheumatic diseases.
+The Center offers patient care with access to specialists, education programs, and referral to clinical investigations for the prevention and treatment of rheumatic diseases.
+It is located in Silver Spring, Md.

-The Laboratory of Molecular Immunogenetics (LMI) conducts research on genetic and molecular regulation of normal and abnormal immune cell processes.
-The LMI, which includes the Molecular Immunology Section and the Genomics and Immunity Section, seeks to understand the molecular underpinnings of how inflammation is regulated in both health and disease.
+The Laboratory of Molecular Immunogenetics conducts research on genetic and molecular regulation of normal and abnormal immune cell processes.
+The Lab, which includes the Genomics and Immunity Section, seeks to understand the molecular underpinnings of how inflammation is regulated in both health and disease.
 This knowledge can be applied to the development of targeted therapeutic agents that can ameliorate immune system disorders with minimal side effects.

 The Laboratory of Oral Connective Tissue Biology studies the molecular biology of dental-oral-craniofacial development, with a focus on the teeth, gums, and related jaw structure.
 The aim of these studies is to understand cells and signals influencing tooth, bone, and periodontal ligament development in order to identify improved regenerative strategies.

-The Laboratory of Skin Biology conducts research on the regulation of epidermal differentiation, skin barrier formation, and inflammatory responses associated with barrier dysfunction.
+The Laboratory of Skin Biology, which includes the Developmental Skin Biology Section, conducts research on the regulation of epidermal differentiation, skin barrier formation, and inflammatory responses associated with barrier dysfunction.
 A major focus is basic investigation of ectodermal appendage development and the study of human ectodermal dysplasias.

 The Laboratory of Structural Biology Research conducts research into the structural basis of the assembly and functioning of macromolecules and their complexes (such as viruses and cytoskeletal proteins), and the mechanisms and proteins that control their assembly.
 These studies make extensive use of cryoelectron microscopy and three-dimensional image processing in studies of virus infection and replication; renewal of the epidermis, with maintenance of barrier function; prionogenesis (structural transitions of infectious proteins called prions); and intracellular protein quality control by energy-dependent proteases.